How to Plan a Galentine’s Day Party

 Email the invites

 Since Galentine’s Day celebrates female friendship, how about honoring our best friend of all, Mother Nature?
 Paperless invitations are a smart way to do that.
-Here are other helpful tips on planning any sort of holiday-themed party.

 Master the menu